Phineas Gage: Death and exhumation

 About a year after the accident, Gage had given his tamping iron to Harvard Medical School's Warren Anatomical Museum, but he later reclaimed it and made what he called "my iron bar" his "constant companion during the remainder of his life";

 now it too was delivered by Gage's family to Harlow.
 (Though some accounts assert that Gage's iron had been buried with him, there is no evidence for this.)
-After studying them for a triumphal 1868 retrospective paper on Gage Harlow redeposited the iron—this time with the skull—in the Warren Museum, where they remain on display today.
+After studying them for a triumphal 1868 retrospective paper on Gage, Harlow redeposited the iron—this time with Gage's skull—in the Warren Museum, where they remain on display today.

 The tamping iron bears the following inscription, commissioned by Bigelow in conjunction with the iron's original deposit in the Museum (though the date given for the accident is one day off):

 The date Jan 6 1850 falls within the period during which Gage was in Boston under Bigelow's observation.